Almost Forty Days

 Teri comes by in the afternoon with her daughter.
 Clara digs in the mound of dirt the plumbers dug when sewage was seeping into our neighbour’s basement in the winter.
 Teri and I talk about work and parenting, and how everything is different and hard.
 Everything is hard, and also we’re all okay.
 Clara holds out a handful of beach glass, pale green and pale blue.
 I have not even thought of the beach in weeks, months maybe.

 Teri takes a picture of us, the four of us.
 The first portrait of the four of us in months that hasn’t been taken at arm’s length, the camera turned back around to face us.
-We are smiling and we look happy, except Claire who is on my lap, refusing to look at the camera.
+We are smiling and we look happy, except Clare who is on my lap, refusing to look at the camera.

 Day 36: It’s like I’m walking slowly on a moving sidewalk in the wrong direction, Esther writes.